 • 52 residents received or renewed licenses.

-Increased Funding for Reduced Fee Scholarship Program
+Increased Funding for the Reduced Fee Scholarship Program

 The Reduced Fee Scholarship Program provides low-income, vulnerable and underserved community members access to recreation facilities, recreation programs and childcare services.
 This program lowers barriers and expands opportunities for all members of the Fort Collins community to participate in recreation programming and benefit from the positive mental and physical impacts it has on health.